 Gandelman went full-time due to the encouragement of legendary ventriloquist Jimmy Nelson, star of the classic Nestles commercials.
-Nelson critiqued one of Gandelman’s tapes and, in a meeting with Gandelman in Florida, suggested he should think about “going pro.”
-A newspaper colleague soon dropped dead of a heart attack and Gandelman got into a near-fatal car accident.
-He decided “life was too short” and began pursuing a childhood dream.
+Nelson critiqued one of Gandelman’s tapes.
+Later, in at lunch in Florida, Nelson suggested he should think about “going pro.”
+A newspaper colleague soon dropped dead of a heart attack.
+Gandelman got into a near-fatal car accident.
+He decided “life was too short.”
+And he began pursuing a childhood dream.

 In November 1990, he left his job as a San Diego Union staff writer after nearly 10 years to do ventriloquism full-time.
 He had few bookings lined up and received little help from agents.
 A few years after that, he was included in The Great Ventriloquists collector’s cards set and performing at fairs and other events all over the country.

 As a full-time performer: many kinds of “gigs”

 He opened for national musical groups such as The Eels at the Hollywood Music Box, performed at Camp Pendleton before a speech by former Pres.
 Ronald Reagan and was seen on ABC World News Tonight with Peter Jennings.
 He was on NBC’s hidden camera show “Spy TV” and taught comedian Margaret Cho how to do ventriloquism in an episode of her VHI reality show, “The Cho Show.”
 He also appeared on Viceland’s “Jasper and Errol’s First Time.”